aserg-ufmg/angularjs-performance-survey/README.md

 > Angular helps you categorize your application building blocks into several types: Controllers, Directives, Factories, Filters, Services and Views (templates).

-> The Digest Cycle of angular, which takes care of the \aspas{Magical} dirty checking, has the tendency to surprise developers.
-It is easy to forget to call \mcode{\$digest()} when running in non-Angular context.
+> The Digest Cycle of angular, which takes care of the Magical dirty checking, has the tendency to surprise developers.
+It is easy to forget to call `\$digest()` when running in non-Angular context.

 > Putting logic inside the templates makes it harder to test, as it becomes impossible to test it in isolation.